venj/Remote-Helper/Pods/SDWebImage/README.md

 - An UIImageView category adding web image and cache management to the Cocoa Touch framework
 - An asynchronous image downloader
 - An asynchronous memory + disk image caching with automatic cache expiration handling
+- Animated GIF support
+- WebP format support
 - A background image decompression
 - A guarantee that the same URL won't be downloaded several times
 - A guarantee that bogus URLs won't be retried again and again
 - A guarantee that main thread will never be blocked
 - Performances!
+- Use GCD and ARC

+NOTE: The version 3.0 of SDWebImage isn't fully backward compatible with 2.0 and requires iOS 5.0 minimum deployement version.
+If you need iOS < 5.0 support, please use the last [2.0 version](https://github.com/rs/SDWebImage/tree/2.0-compat).

 [How is SDWebImage better than X?](https://github.com/rs/SDWebImage/wiki/How-is-SDWebImage-better-than-X%3F)